 We have supported numerous groups through change and conflict, with services ranging from tailored one-time trainings to multi-year organizational change and accompaniment processes.
 We bring a diverse set of backgrounds and work experiences, including organizing, non-profit work, teaching, worker-ownership, mediation, and peer counseling.
-We are presently based in New York, Philadelphia, Northern California, and the North Shore of Massachusetts, though we work with organizations across the country.
+We are presently based in New York, Philadelphia, Northern California, and the North Shore of Massachusetts, and we work with organizations across the country.

-OUR TEAM
+MEET OUR TEAM

 Anna Krist (they/them) is a queer, mixed-race Asian American facilitator and artist who supports individuals and groups in building sustainable, equitable movements for collective liberation.
 They first came to facilitation as a student while leading peer health education classes in high schools.
 They have since spent years working with a range of nonprofits, collectives, and service providers, gaining insight into the many ways in which organizations can thrive and struggle.
 As a facilitator, Anna brings a keen sense of clarity and humor to guide groups through learning and decision-making.
 Before working as a full-time consultant, Anna spent almost a decade working in the non-profit sector, including roles at the Center for Justice Innovation, where they developed programs that help people avoid criminal prosecution, and at the ACLU’s Reproductive Freedom Project, where they supported state and federal litigation for the expansion of reproductive healthcare access.